sissbruecker/linkding-extension/README.md

 - bash
 - web-ext

-First ensure that web-ext is installed, which is a tool for building distribution packages of Firefox extensions:
+First ensure that web-ext is installed, which is a tool for building distribution packages of Firefox extensions.
+Note that web-ext will generate a zip file which can also be used for the Chrome Web Store.
+To install web-ext run:
 ```
 npm install --global web-ext
 ```